HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: APRs using Hypernetworks

 \subsection{Optimization Criteria}

 The localization error is calculated by comparing the translation position and orientation of the ground truth pose $\mathbf{p}_{gt}=<\mathbf{x}_{gt}, \mathbf{q}_{gt}>$, where $\mathbf{x}\in \mathbb{R}^{3}$ represents the position of the camera in the world and $\mathbf{q}\in \mathbb{R}^{4}$ denotes its orientation encoded as a quaternion, with the estimated pose $ \mathbf{p}_{est}=<\mathbf{x}_{est},\mathbf{q}_{est}>$.
-The translation error, represented by $L_{x}$, is commonly expressed in meters and is calculated as the Euclidean distance between the ground truth and the estimated camera positions.
-The orientation error, $L_{q}$, is defined as the Euclidean distance between the ground truth and the estimated unit vector quaternions \cite{shavit2019introduction}:
+The translation error, represented by $L_{x}$, is calculated by the Euclidean distance between the ground truth and the estimated camera positions.
+The orientation error, $L_{q}$, is defined as the Euclidean distance between the ground truth and the estimated unit quaternions \cite{shavit2019introduction}:

 where $\mathbf{q}$ is a normalized norm quaternion to ensure it is a valid orientation encoding.